A short fence made of chicken wire will also deter cats, but an extreme measure like that could also turn your lawn into an eyesore.

-Scatter orange and lemon peels (cats dislike citrus smells), cayenne pepper, chili pepper flakes, coffee grounds, pipe tobacco, lavender oil, lemon grass oil, citronella oil, peppermint oil, eucalyptus oil, or mustard oil.
+Scatter items around the yard that cats don't like.
+These can be orange and lemon peels (cats dislike citrus smells), cayenne pepper, chili pepper flakes, coffee grounds, pipe tobacco, and lavender, lemon grass, citronella, peppermint or mustard oils.

 Scatter pine cones in the areas.
 Ponderosa or other prickly cones work best.

 Install a motion sensor sprinkler.
 The sprinkler will startle the cats, and they will hate the water that hits them.
 The cats will get wise to it, so it will need to be moved every few weeks to remain effective.

 Work the Coleus-Canina plant into your yard.
 The plant is also known as the "Scaredy-Cat" because it emits an odor offensive to cats but not to humans.
 Another extreme plant option is the green onion.
 If you have green onions about every 5 feet, the cats will likely stay out of the lawn.